What Is a Wrongful Death Lawsuit?

 Then, you need to show that the negligence exhibited by the defendant somehow resulted in the death of your loved one.
 Just because the defendant was negligent doesn’t necessarily mean that the negligence resulted in the death of your loved one.

-We can make sure that we connect the dots in your lawsuit, increasing your chances of a favorable outcome.
+Your lawyer can ensure he connects the dots in your lawsuit, increasing your chances of a favorable outcome.

 Demonstrate the Damages Inflicted on Your Family as a Result

-Finally, you will need to show that when your loved one passed away, damages were somehow inflicted on your family.
-Of course, if your loved one passed away, there will probably be damages inflicted.
+Finally, you must show that damages were somehow inflicted on your family when your loved one died.
+Of course, if your loved one passes away, damages will probably be inflicted.

-We may be able to pursue different types of compensation for different types of damages.
-For example, if your loved one was still drawing a significant income, we may be able to pursue compensation that can replace that income.
+Your attorney can pursue different types of compensation for different kinds of damages.
+For example, if your loved one was still drawing a significant income, he may be able to pursue compensation that can replace that income.

-Rely on our wrongful death attorneys to maximize the value of your claim.
+Rely on your wrongful death attorneys to maximize the value of your claim.

 What Damages Are Available in a Wrongful Death Claim?

-There are different types of damages that we may be able to pursue on your behalf if we file a wrongful death claim.
-Some of the damages that we may be able to pursue include:
+Your lawyer may be able to pursue different types of damages on your behalf if you file a wrongful death claim.
+Some of the damages that he may be able to pursue include the following:

-• Punitive Damages: Not every wrongful death case is going to result in punitive damages, but if the case was particularly egregious, we may be able to pursue punitive damages on your behalf.
-For example, if your loved one was killed by a defendant intentionally, the case should qualify for punitive damages, and we may be able to increase the size of your settlement.
+• Punitive Damages: Not every wrongful death case will result in punitive damages, but if the case was particularly egregious, you might be able to pursue punitive damages.
+For example, suppose your loved one was killed by a defendant intentionally.
+In that case, the case should qualify for punitive damages and may be able to increase the size of your wrongful death settlement.

-If you have questions about the damages we can pursue on your behalf, reach out to us today to speak to our team.
-Schedule a case consultation, and let our wrongful death attorneys represent you and your family.
+If you have questions about the damages, schedule a case consultation, and let your wrongful death attorneys represent you and your family.

 Wrongful Death Lawsuits vs. Survival Actions: What’s the Difference?

-Depending on the nature of your case, we may call it a wrongful death lawsuit or a survival action.
+Depending on the nature of your case, you may call it a wrongful death lawsuit or a survival action.
 Even though these cases are similar, they are not identical.

-For example, if a child or spouse files a wrongful death lawsuit on behalf of a family member who passes away, the claim will probably be categorized as a wrongful death lawsuit.
+For example, if a child or spouse files a wrongful death lawsuit on behalf of a deceased person, the claim will probably be categorized as a wrongful death lawsuit.
 On the other hand, if someone is filing a wrongful death lawsuit as a representative of the estate, it will probably be called a survival action.

-The label attached to the case could influence the damages to which you are entitled, and that is why you need to reach out to us before filing your claim.
-We want to put your case in the best position possible to be successful.
+The label attached to the case could influence the damages you are entitled to, so you must contact a lawyer before filing your claim.

 What Is the Wrongful Death Statute in Utah?

-When a loved one passes away, you will probably have a lot on your mind.
-You want to make sure that all of your financial affairs are in order, and you need to make sure that all expenses are covered.
+You will probably have much on your mind when a loved one dies.
+You want to ensure that all of your financial affairs are in order, and you need to make sure that all expenses are covered.
 Then, when all of this is combined with a funeral, it is easy to forget to file a wrongful death lawsuit.

 In Utah, you have two years from the date your loved one passes away to file a lawsuit.
-While this might sound like a long time, your case will probably have a better chance of being successful if you file a wrongful death lawsuit immediately after your loved one passes away.
-That is why you need to reach out to us to schedule a case consultation as quickly as possible.
+While this might sound like a long time, your case will probably have a better chance of success if you file a wrongful death lawsuit immediately after your loved one dies.
+You must contact your lawyers to schedule a case consultation quickly.

 Schedule a Free Consultation With Our Wrongful Death Attorney Today

-It can be stressful when your loved one passes away, but it can be downright tragic if your loved one passes away unnecessarily.
+It can be stressful when your loved one passes away, but it can be downright tragic if your loved one dies unnecessarily.
 You need to pursue justice on behalf of your loved one, and that is where we can help you.

-At Parker & McConkie, we would be honored to advocate for your rights and protect your interests by filing a wrongful death lawsuit on behalf of a loved one who has passed away.
-Give us a call today to schedule a consultation, and make sure your rights are protected.
+At Parker & McConkie, we would be honored to advocate for your rights and protect your interests by filing a wrongful death lawsuit for a loved one who has passed away.
+Call us today to schedule a consultation, and make sure your rights are protected.

 How Can We Help You?